ulikoehler/stm8s-discovery-sdcc-blink/demo-spl/README.md

-# stm8s-discovery-sdcc-blink
+# stm8s-discovery-sdcc-blink (demo-spl)
-A minimal demo project demonstrating blink &amp; build with SDCC &amp; CMake.
+A minimal demo project demonstrating blink &amp; build with SDCC &amp; CMake using the STM8S Standard Peripheral Library (SPL) [modified for the SDCC compiler](https://github.com/ulikoehler/STM8S-SDCC-SPL).

 **This project is mainly intended to be used as a template for custom projects.**

+*Note:* This project requires at least SDCC 3.4.3!

 It is built for the [STM8S-DISCOVERY](https://www.st.com/en/evaluation-tools/stm8s-discovery.html?sc=stm8s-discovery) but should be very easy to port to other STM8 devices.

-Based on [this public domain previous work](http://www.colecovision.eu/stm8/L-Discovery%20LED.shtml) but with an actual build system.

-This project does NOT use the STM8 peripheral library.
-I might release a STM8PL-based variant in the future.

 Also see [my blogpost on the CMake build configuration](https://techoverflow.net/2019/06/08/a-working-sdcc-stm8-cmake-configuration/) used for this project.